 - Minimum font size 12 (bigger for presentations)

 - Use non-serif fonts (such as Arial or Helvetica)

 - Avoid underlining text unless it's a link

-- Avoid italics or all capitals: they are both harder to read if you have dyslexia
+- Avoid italics or all capitals (they're harder to read if you have dyslexia)

-Here's how to check you've got it right - automated accessibility checkers will not only highlight any remaining issues, they'll give you advice on how to fix them.
+Here's how to check you've done enough - accessibility checking tools for documents and websites will highlight any remaining issues and offer advice on how to fix them.

 Take it further